Olena Teliha: Biography

 In 1941, Olena and her husband Mykhailo Teliha (whom she met and married in Czechoslovakia) moved back to Nazi-occupied Kyiv, where she expanded her work as a literal and cultural activist, heading the Ukrainian Writers' Guild and editing a weekly cultural and arts newspaper "Litavry".
+In their resistance efforts, Olena and Mykhailo carried out clandestine anti-German operations, formed the city government, and created the Ukrainian Red Cross.

-In the fall of 1941, Teliha was on the editorial board of Ukrains'ke Slovo (“Ukrainian Word”), a collaborationist newspaper that was fiercely anti-semitic and part of the Organization of Ukrainian Nationalists.
+In the fall of 1941, Teliha was on the editorial board of Ukrains'ke Slovo ("Ukrainian Word"), a collaborationist newspaper that was fiercely antisemitic and part of the Organization of Ukrainian Nationalists.

+A lot of her activities were in open defiance of the Nazi authorities.
+She watched her closest colleagues from the newspaper "Ukrainian Word" ("Ukrayins"ke Slovo") get arrested and yet chose to ignore the dangers.
+She refused to flee, declaring that she would never again go into exile.
+In the prison cell where she stayed, her last written words were scribbled on the wall: "Here was interred and from here goes to her death Olena Teliha".

 Death

-Teliha died in February 1942 in Nazi-occupied Kyiv, though the precise circumstances around her death are contested.
-It is popularly cited by nationalists in post-Soviet Ukraine that Teliha and her husband were executed by the Nazis at Babyn Yar.
+Teliha died in February 1942.
+The precise circumstances around her death are contested.
+It is popularly cited in post-Soviet Ukraine that Teliha and her husband were executed by the Nazis at Babyn Yar.

-Historian Yuri Radchenko examined this claim and found it to be as of yet unsupported beyond its appearance in former OUN-M members' memoirs written between the 1970s-1990s, coming to the conclusion that the most probable theory surrounding her death was that she took her own life in prison following ruthless beatings and torture at the hands of Nazi police, based on the testimonies of a fellow inmate and the Mayor of Kyiv at the time as well as the memoirs of a former OUN-M member that wrote of an instance where he and his fellow Melnykites assumed that those who disappeared without a trace had been killed at Babyn Yar.
-Per Anders Rudling concludes that the method or location of the executions is unknown but that their bodies probably ended up at Babyn Yar, accusing efforts to memorialise the killings at the site of attempting to overshadow and forget the other 50,000-60,000 estimated to have been killed there.
+Historian Yuri Radchenko examined this claim and found it to be as of yet unsupported beyond its appearance in former OUN-M members' memoirs written between the 1970s–1990s, coming to the conclusion that the most probable theory surrounding her death was that she took her own life in prison following ruthless beatings and torture at the hands of Nazi police, based on the testimonies of a fellow inmate and the Mayor of Kyiv at the time as well as the memoirs of a former OUN-M member that wrote of an instance where he and his fellow Melnykites assumed that those who disappeared without a trace had been killed at Babyn Yar.
+Per Anders Rudling concludes that the method or location of the executions is unknown but that their bodies probably ended up at Babyn Yar, accusing efforts to memorialise the killings at the site of attempting to overshadow and forget the other 50,000–60,000 estimated to have been killed there.